wolfpld/tracy/tracy/Documentation.md

 <a name="_page6_x63.64_y293.68"></a>The concept of Tracy being a real-time profilermay be explained in a couple of different ways:

-1. The profiledapplication is not slowed down by profiling .
-The[ act](#_page6_x77.98_y688.04) of recording a profilingevent has virtually zero cost – it only takes a few nanoseconds.
+1. The profiled application is not slowed down by profiling .
+The[ act](#_page6_x77.98_y688.04) of recording a profiling event has virtually zero cost – it only takes a few nanoseconds.
 Even on low-power mobile devices, execution speed has no noticeable impact.
 1. The profiler itself works in real-time, without the need to process collected data in a complex way.
-Actually, it is pretty inefficientin how it works because it recalculates the data it presents each frame anew.
+Actually, it is pretty inefficient in how it works because it recalculates the data it presents each frame anew.
 And yet, it can run at 60 frames per second.
-1. The profilerhas full functionality when the profiledapplication runs and the data is still collected.
+1. The profiler has full functionality when the profiled application runs and the data is still collected.
 You may interact with your application and immediately switch to the profilerwhen a performance drop occurs.
 2. **Nanosecond<a name="_page6_x63.64_y487.50"></a> resolution**

 It is hard to imagine how long a nanosecond is.
 One good analogy is to compare it with a measure of length.
 Let’s say that one second is one meter (the average doorknob is at the height of one meter).